DarkOnion0/ADZTBot/README.md

 ![Docker](https://github.com/DarkOnion0/ADZTBot/workflows/Docker/badge.svg?branch=master)

-A little discord bot make just for fun :grin: with Discord.py framework and shared with docker
+A little discord bot make just for fun :grin: with Discord.py framework and shared with docker.
+The project is currently in **BETA**, so it can have some bugs

 # Features :rocket: